ZeusLN/zeus-docs/docs/about-zeus.md

 In order to be able to use Zeus, is required to have a running Lightning node.
 Nevertheless it can be used without your own node, if you configure it to use lndhub accounts from other nodes (LNbits, lntxbot, various lndhub servers).

-Currently Zeus is for people running [Lightning Network Daemon (LND)](https://lightning.engineering/), [Eclair](https://acinq.co/) or [Core lightning](https://blockstream.com/lightning/) (REST or Spark API) lightning nodes.
+Currently Zeus is for people running [Lightning Network Daemon (LND)](https://lightning.engineering/), [Eclair](https://acinq.co/) or [Core Lightning](https://blockstream.com/lightning/) lightning nodes.

 Merchants using [BTCPay](https://btcpayserver.org/) or [LNBits](https://lnbits.com/) or [LNtxBot](https://lntxbot.com) can also connect to, use, and manage their nodes from Zeus.
 Users of [LNDHub](https://bluewallet.io/lndhub/) and [Nayuta Core](https://nayuta.co/core/) can also connect to and use Zeus.

-Coming in 2022 Zeus will start catering to average users who just want a simple way to make fast, cheap bitcoin payments from their mobile device by having a built-in mobile Lightning node with an integrated [lightning service provider (LSP)](https://medium.com/breez-technology/introducing-lightning-service-providers-fe9fb1665d5f).
+Starting in v0.8, Zeus will start catering to average users who just want a simple way to make fast, cheap bitcoin payments from their mobile device by having a built-in mobile Lightning node with an integrated [lightning service provider (LSP)](https://medium.com/breez-technology/introducing-lightning-service-providers-fe9fb1665d5f).

 ## Supporters